Yuri Gagarin: Tributes

 A number of buildings and locations have been named for Gagarin, mostly in Russia but also in other Soviet republics.
 The Yuri Gagarin Cosmonaut Training Center in Star City was named on 30 April 1968.
 The launch pad at Baikonur Cosmodrome from which Sputnik 1 and Vostok 1 were launched is now known as Gagarin's Start.
 Gagarin Raion in Sevastopol was named after him during the period of the Soviet Union.
 The Russian Air Force Academy was renamed the Gagarin Air Force Academy in 1968.
-The town of Gzhatsk where he lived in Smolensk Oblast was renamed Gagarin after his death in 1968, and has since become home to numerous museums and monuments to him.
+The town of Gzhatsk where he lived in Smolensk Oblast was renamed Gagarin after he died in 1968, and has since become home to numerous museums and monuments to him.
 A street in Warsaw, Poland, is called Yuri Gagarin Street.
 The town of Gagarin, Armenia was renamed in his honour in 1961.

 Gagarin has been honoured on the Moon by astronauts and astronomers.
 During the American space programme's Apollo 11 mission in 1969, astronauts Neil Armstrong and Buzz Aldrin left a memorial satchel containing medals commemorating Gagarin and Komarov on the Moon's surface.
 In 1971, Apollo 15 astronauts David Scott and James Irwin left the small Fallen Astronaut sculpture at their landing site as a memorial to the American astronauts and Soviet cosmonauts who died in the Space Race; the names on its plaque included Yuri Gagarin and 14 others.
 In 1970, a 262 km wide crater on the far side was named after him.
 Gagarin was inducted as a member of the 1976 inaugural class of the International Space Hall of Fame in New Mexico.

-Gagarin is memorialised in music; a cycle of Soviet patriotic songs titled The Constellation Gagarin (Созвездье Гагарина) was written by Aleksandra Pakhmutova and Nikolai Dobronravov in 1970–1971.
+Gagarin is memorialised in music; a cycle of Soviet patriotic songs titled Gagarin's Constellation (Созвездье Гагарина) was written by Aleksandra Pakhmutova and Nikolai Dobronravov in 1970–1971.
 The most famous of these songs refers to Gagarin's poyekhali!: in the lyrics, "He said 'let's go!'
 He waved his hand".
 He was the inspiration for the pieces "Hey Gagarin" by Jean-Michel Jarre on Métamorphoses, "Gagarin" by Public Service Broadcasting, and "Gagarin, I loved you" by Undervud.